Reducing Readmissions with Business Intelligence & Analytics – Part 1

 With that clean, organized and properly stored data, a data scientist built machine-learning algorithms to model readmissions in order to predict whether a patient would return to the health care system within 30 days; as well as the features that had the most correlation and causation with readmissions.

-If you actually want to know more about some of these machine learning models and how they can be used, you should go to AAJ’s YouTube page and watch the video I did on artificial intelligence in the Future of Healthcare Forum organized by AAJ Technologies.”
+If you actually want to know more about some of these machine learning models and how they can be used, you should go to AAJ’s YouTube page and watch the video I did on artificial intelligence in the Future of Healthcare Forum organized by AAJ Technologies.

 The Results of Using Machine Learning to Reduce Readmissions

-“So, the resulting predictions and understanding from these machine learning algorithms were really surprising, especially to those who were experienced healthcare professionals.
+The resulting predictions and understanding from these machine learning algorithms were really surprising, especially to those who were experienced healthcare professionals.
 What they found was that patients who took more medications were actually at less of a risk of readmissions than those who took no medications.
 When they dug deeper they found that people on no meds had several untreated conditions, which increases the likelihood that a patient would be readmitted.
 There was a similar pattern when it came to age.
 There was an assumption that older patients are going to have a higher likelihood of readmitting.
 But in fact, it was the younger patients who were more likely to readmit because they didn’t have a primary care physician; or they weren’t tracking themselves as regularly to find out if they had healthcare problems.

-So that’s how we actually use artificial intelligence to reduce readmissions and some of the machine learning algorithms and the feature engineering that we can use to actually predict whether readmission will happen.
+That’s how we actually use artificial intelligence to reduce readmissions and some of the machine learning algorithms and the feature engineering that we can use to actually predict whether readmission will happen.

 More Insight and Actionable Information on Reducing Readmissions